 Strategy 4: Weekly Word Charts

-I strongly encourage the systematic teaching of new words, and as a few new words are introduced and worked with each day, ELL students should fill out the Vocabulary Sheet of the Week chart to solidify each word in relation to something they enjoy.
+I strongly encourage the systematic teaching of new words, and as a few new words are introduced and worked with each day, ELL students should fill out the Vocabulary Sheet of the Week or a Vocabulary Ladder Chart to solidify each word in relation to something they enjoy.

 Strategy 5: Context Clues

 Next, ELL students should learn to identify various types of context clues and how to use them effectively.
 The more students recognize these context clues and can understand the basic words being used, the more they can build on their knowledge in order to scaffold to more difficult words.